 Every industry has its own inherent dangers.
 For example, if you work in a transportation–related field you might be more likely to suffer exposure to gasoline fumes than workers in other industries.
 Just a few examples of dangerous substances you might encounter in the workplace include:

 - Fuel oils

-If you suffer a physical injury such as a broken bone, you have the chance to recuperate, attend rehabilitation and potentially return to work.
-After receiving a diagnosis for something fatal like lung cancer or mesothelioma, the chances of returning to work are exceptionally slim.
-Less serious respiratory illnesses also typically require lifelong treatment and can severely limit your capacity to work.
+If you suffer a physical injury such as a broken bone, you have the chance to recuperate, attend rehabilitation and return to work.
+After receiving a diagnosis for something potentially fatal like lung cancer or mesothelioma, the chances of returning to work are exceptionally slim.
+Less serious respiratory/pulmonary illnesses also typically require lifelong treatment and can severely limit your capacity to work.

 Unfortunately, getting workers’ compensation benefits for an airway disease is not always easy.
-Employers often try to argue that these diseases are not related to victims’ work at all.
+Employers often try to argue that these diseases are not related to a victims’ work.
 If you have been diagnosed with a workplace illness, you may need help navigating the New Jersey workers’ compensation system.
 You can learn more about the system and how to reach out for the right help by visiting our website.